enceladus-rex/nasmc/README.md

 -->

 At each time step, the proposal distribution is sampled from and the importance weights are computed for each of these samples.
-After the first time step, however, this is preceeded by an initial resampling step that is used to ensure that existing samples remain effective.
+After the first time step, however, this is preceded by an initial resampling step that is used to ensure that existing samples remain effective.

 The loss function is an approximation of the KL-divergence between the proposal and the target distributions.